particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Web Device Doctor 2026-06-12

+The [web device doctor](/tools/doctor/) has been updated to target and use Device OS 6.4.0 on Gen 3 and Gen 4 devices.
+It was previously using 6.3.4.

 ### EU Declaration of Conformity Photon 2 2026-06-12

 Added the EU Declaration of Conformity for the Photon 2 in [certification documents](/hardware/certification/certification-documents/#ce-europe-photon-2).
 The document is the same as the P2, it just wasn't listed under the Photon 2 heading.